 Read more here:

-Watch out here to see when they will join us to talk about this on Coffee and Chat.
+Watch out here to see when they will join us to discuss this on Coffee and Chat.